-Cramp is one of the most mysterious phenomena in exercise physiology.
+Cramp during cycling is one of the most mysterious phenomena in exercise physiology.
 One person has never had to deal with it, while to the next it seems to be the eternal nemesis.
 What exactly is cramp and, more importantly, what can you do about it?

 What are cramps?